Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Post-Second Temple & Arab Periods

-There is scant information about the existence of Jews between the seventh and 15th centuries, but small Jewish communities continued to exist in the area which is now Lebanon.
+There is scant information about the existence of Jews between the seventh and 15th centuries, but small Jewish communities continued to exist in the area that is now Lebanon.
 The Arab author al-Balādhuri relates that the Caliph Mu’āwiya settled Jews in Tripoli.
 The Palestinian academy established its seat in Tyre in 1071.
 Benjamin of Tudela, in the 12th century, relates that the Jews lived in the same area as the Druze, with whom they traded and engaged in various crafts.
-In crusader times, Lebanon was divided between the count of Tripoli and the king of Jerusalem, remaining in the hands of the Crusaders almost until the end of the Latin kingdom (1291).
+In crusader times, Lebanon was divided between the count of Tripoli and the king of Jerusalem, remaining in Crusader hands almost until the end of the Latin kingdom (1291).

 There were also Jews living in the village districts.
 In the town of Deir al-Qamar in Mount Lebanon, situated halfway between Beirut and Sidon, there was a Jewish community (80 families at the beginning of the 19th century), which engaged in agriculture and the breeding of silkworms as well as commerce, the manufacture of soap, and the extraction of some iron from the surrounding ore deposits.
 Some Jews also lived in villages within the direct or outlying vicinity of Deir al-Qamar (including Mukhtara, ʿAyn Qanya, ʿAyn Zaḥlata, and others).
 The common factor that characterized almost every one of these Jewish concentrations was their dependency on the Druze inhabitants, with whom they coexisted on friendly terms.
-In 1860, as a result of the inter-communal war between the Druze and the Maronites of Lebanon, the Druze gradually abandoned the region of Deir al-Qamar.
-They were followed by the Jews who settled in Beirut, the town of Aley (southeast of Beirut), and Sidon.
-In the interior of Lebanon, the only remaining Jewish community was to be found in Ḥāṣbayya, on the slopes of the Hermon, where its presence was already known from the 18th century.
-Most of the Jews of this town were transferred to Rosh Pinah in 1888 by Baron Rothschild but it was only in 1913 that the last three families left.
-The relations between the Jews and the dominant Maronite community were at times strained and there were several blood libels.
+In 1860, following the intercommunal war between the Druze and the Maronites in Lebanon, the Druze gradually abandoned the region of Deir al-Qamar.
+They were followed by the Jews who settled in Beirut, Aley (southeast of Beirut), and Sidon.
+In the interior of Lebanon, the only remaining Jewish community was in Ḥāṣbayya, on the slopes of the Hermon, where its presence was already known from the 18th century.
+Most of the Jews of this town were transferred to Rosh Pinah by Baron Rothschild in 1888, but it was only in 1913 that the last three families left.
+The relations between the Jews and the dominant Maronite community were at times strained, and there were several blood libels.
 The development of modern Lebanon was accompanied by an increase in the Jewish population, most of which was of Sephardi origin.
 The Jews arrived in Lebanon, especially in the capital, Beirut, from Greece and Turkey, and they gradually became an important commercial factor.

-Although they were influenced by their proximity to Palestine, the Jews in Lebanon did not suffer from the establishment of the State of Israel in 1948.
+Although France lost its privileged position, Lebanon remained especially close to the West and was keen to maintain good relations with the United States.
+This goal was complicated by American support for partition, which the Lebanese opposed both rhetorically and militarily.
+Nevertheless, the Jews in Lebanon did not suffer from the establishment of the State of Israel in 1948.
 Not only did the Lebanese government order its security forces to protect the Jewish quarter in Beirut from attacks by pro-Palestinian activists, but political actors such as the Maronite Christian Phalanges, which maintained close ties with the Jewish community (a few Lebanese Jews even joined that organization), also positioned guards there.

-During the later stages of the 1948 War, when the Israeli army occupied part of South Lebanon, the homes of several members of the small Jewish community in Sidon, numbering 200 persons, were confiscated, and Palestinian refugees were installed in them.
+After the establishment of Israel, Lebanon sent a small force as part of the Arab invasion on May 14, 1948.
+During the later stages of the war, when the Israeli army occupied part of South Lebanon, the homes of several members of the small Jewish community in Sidon, numbering 200 persons, were confiscated, and Palestinian refugees were installed in them.
 However, the government in Beirut ordered the local police to protect the Jews in that city and facilitate their return to their homes and property.

 The New York Times reported on May 26, 1948, that Lebanese police killed four people who were involved in a demonstration by Shiite Muslims against Lebanese Jews in the village of Teybe.
 “A Lebanese government spokesperson said the Palestine war did not alter the status of Lebanese Jews and that they were entitled to the same protection as anyone else in this country.”